-Lithium batteries, including both lithium metal and lithium ion, have been classified by the United Nations as ‘hazardous materials’ in regards to transport regulations.
+Lithium batteries, including lithium metal and lithium-ion, have been classified by the United Nations as ‘hazardous materials’ in regards to transport regulations.
 This means that the transport of this type of battery, either as a battery or as part of an appliance, is regulated by national and international agreements to ensure that the product is transported safely and securely.

-UN 38.3 is mandatory for the transportation of all lithium metal batteries and lithium ion batteries by air, road or sea.
-All other certifications/standards are not mandatory for the battery but may be mandated by the regulations applicable to the application.
-It is possible therefore that the certifications below may be required for alkaline, lead acid, lithium and nickel metal batteries.
+UN 38.3 certification is mandatory for the transportation of all lithium metal batteries and lithium-ion batteries by air, road or sea.
+All other battery certifications/standards are not mandatory for the battery but may be mandated by the regulations applicable to the application.
+It is possible therefore that the certifications below are required for alkaline, lead acid, lithium and nickel metal batteries.

 This specifies requirements and tests for non-acid, portable, and leak-proof batteries (with the exception of button cells), to ensure the safety of their operation under intended use and any reasonably foreseeable misuse.

 This American standard covers portable primary (non-rechargeable) and secondary (rechargeable) batteries used as a power source in a product.
 The requirements of this standard are intended to reduce the risk of fire or explosion when batteries are used in a product.

 The UL 2054 certification is intended to cover batteries in general use, which does not include the combination of the battery in its host equipment.
 This in turn must be covered by the requirements governing its application.
 They are also intended to reduce the risk of injury to persons through fire or explosion when batteries are transported, stored or disposed of, once removed from the application.

 However, the UL 2054 standard does not cover toxic risks resulting in ingestion of a battery or its contents, nor the risk of injury to persons that occurs in the instance of a battery being cut open to reveal its contents.